Babar (TV series): Critical response

-Charles Solomon of Los Angeles Times gave a review of Babar's first few episodes: "The designs for the characters and the simple animation capture the essence of Jean de Brunhoff's understated watercolor illustrations.
+Charles Solomon of Los Angeles Times gave a review of the show's first few episodes: "The designs for the characters and the simple animation capture the essence of Jean de Brunhoff's understated watercolor illustrations.
 The artists occasionally seem to lose their sense of the characters' size and weight: the young Babar jumps and climbs in ways that seem very unelephantlike (but very few elephants wear uniforms and crowns, as the adult Babar does).
 As the voice of Babar, Gordon Pinsent gives the elephant king a reassuring presence and keeps the mildly didactic stories from bogging down in moralizing.
 Child actors provide the voices for the young Babar and his friends, which makes the show sound a lot like a "Peanuts" special at times.
 Created by the Canadian Nelvana studio - the producers of the entertaining My Pet Monster - "Babar" manages to be endearing without sliding into the saccharine cutesiness of Hello Kitty.
 Parents with children in the 4-to-10-year-old range should plan on setting their VCRs: The kids will probably want to watch Babar more than once".

 Common Sense Media finds the series suitable for viewers aged 4 and up and has given the series 4 stars out of 5, writing that Babar is a good role model who promotes sharing and getting along with others.
 They continued to say that Parents Need to Know that "although the show is an ideal pick for preschoolers, most kids will probably outgrow it by the time they're 7".
 The review ended by saying: "Many shows adapted from books tend to move at a slow pace.
 But Babar provides enough adventure and silliness to keep even the most active preschooler engaged.
 As an extra plus, the music is beautifully orchestrated.
 Babar exemplifies the lesson that all of us are the same on the inside.
 These elephants hold their trunks high, but they also know that money doesn't conquer all.
 Many kids' shows depict well-off characters as villainous and/or gluttonous; Babar shows kids that wealth doesn't necessarily equate to greed".